What is credentialing?

 How can I check on the status of my (re)-credentialing application?

 Aetna has a Credentialing Customer Service department that is happy to assist you if you have any questions about your credentialing or recredentialing process.
-You can call Credentialing Customer Service for medical providers at 1-800-353-1232.
-For behavioral health providers, please call 1-800-999-5698.
+You can call Credentialing Customer Service for medical and behavioral health providers at 1-800-353-1232.